imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 ## Does ImageJ2 support the ImageJ macro language?
 Is it deprecated?

-Thanks to the {% include github org='imagej' repo='imagej-legacy' label='ImageJ legacy layer' %}, [ImageJ1](ImageJ1 "wikilink") [macros](macros "wikilink") will run unchanged in [ImageJ2](ImageJ2 "wikilink"), while also allowing to harness ImageJ2's new parameterized [scripting](scripting "wikilink") paradigm—something that was previously not possible with the macro language.
+Thanks to the {% include github org='imagej ' repo='imagej-legacy ' label='ImageJ legacy layer ' %}, [ImageJ1](ImageJ1 "wikilink") [macros](macros "wikilink") will run unchanged in [ImageJ2](ImageJ2 "wikilink"), while also allowing to harness ImageJ2's new parameterized [scripting](scripting "wikilink") paradigm—something that was previously not possible with the macro language.

 The ImageJ1 macro language has been extremely useful to many users.
 However, it has a substantial limitation: its functions are separate from those available from Java and the other scripting languages.